 Pupko Brewery Resources

 As far as I know, no general history of Belarus brewing has been written, apart the obvious language barrier I would face.
-Perhaps a Polish beer history has been authored that covers some of this history, if so I am not aware of it.
+At least two modern books have been written on Polish beer history, one dealing with the “Borderlands”, or the former eastern provinces removed from Polish sovereignty after WW II.

 The website of the Alivaria Beer Museum in Minsk is attractive but does not set out historical content.
-I would think – hope – the Museum covers Pupko history, and may visit one day.
+I would think, or hope, the Museum covers Pupko history, and may visit one day.

 We can start with the brewery website as, yes, the brewery still exists, although long out of Pupko hands.
 The name now is Lidskoe Brewery, with the main brand spelled Lidskae.